Matt Eisenhuth: 2022

 Eisenhuth played 16 games for Penrith in the 2022 NRL season.
 On 25 September, Eisenhuth played in Penrith's NSW Cup Grand Final victory over Canterbury.

 On 2 October 2022, Eisenhuth played for Penrith in their NRL State Championship victory over Norths Devils.

 2023

 On 18 February, Eisenhuth played in Penrith's 13–12 upset loss to St Helens RFC in the 2023 World Club Challenge.

-Eisenhuth played 11 games for Penrith in the 2023 NRL season however he did not feature in the clubs finals campaign or the 2023 NRL Grand Final in which Penrith defeated Brisbane.
+Eisenhuth played 11 games for Penrith in the 2023 NRL season however he did not feature in the club's finals campaign or the 2023 NRL Grand Final in which Penrith defeated Brisbane.

 2024

 On 24 February, Eisenhuth played in Penrith's 2024 World Club Challenge final loss against Wigan.
 Eisenhuth played 20 games for Penrith in the 2024 NRL season.
 He was named as 18th man in Penrith's 2024 NRL Grand Final victory over Melbourne.
 Eisenhuth re-signed with the Penrith outfit on a two-year deal.